T

 neighborhood

-• Great area for unique shopping finds.
+• Great area for unique souvenirs and local fashion.

 4. Evening